Billed as Canada's "Queen of Comedy" (Jan. 5 2014) Melodie Campbell achieved a personal best when Library Journal compared her to Janet Evanovich.

 Her short fiction has appeared in Alfred Hitchcock’s Mystery Magazine, Star Magazine, Flash Fiction Magazine, ComputorEdge (San Diego), and many more.
 Additional publishing credits include Canadian Living Magazine, The Globe and Mail, The Toronto Star, and The Hamilton Spectator.

 Melodie teaches Crafting a Novel 1 and 2 at Sheridan College in Oakville.
-She is the Executive Director of Crime Writers of Canada.
+She is a past Executive Director of Crime Writers of Canada.

 - The 2014 DERRINGER (2014), for The Goddaughter's Revenge